blltrx/sitemd/content/P-plat0.md

 30/05/23

-these two stations were quite local at the time, and on a weird and quite long detour from my then usual journey towards London i can hit both of them. so i did!
+these two stations were quite local at the time, and on a weird and quite long detour from my then usual journey towards London i could hit both of them. so i did!

 the platform zero at RAI serves as one terminus of the Thameslink RAI-LUT services with 2tph off-peak, while the platform zero at GRV serves an Southeastern stopping service towards CST via WWA and CHX via SID at 2tph each off-peak.
 <video width=100% autoplay muted loop src="/assets/plat-0_RAI_GRV.mp4">your browser probably doesn't support mp4 files if you see this, sorry! (you can download the video <a href="/assets/plat-0_RAI_GRV.mp4" download>by clicking here</a>!)</video>